bobthemighty/codefiend-site/content/mustapo.md

 As with testability, I like to think about the use-cases of my system.
 For each use case, what signal do I need to understand whether it's working correctly?
 For example, in my current system, we ingest a butt load of IoT data, and process it so that we can run ML models on it.
 I want to observe:

 * How big is the butt-load of data arriving every minute?
-* How often does we fail to receive data?
+* How often do we fail to receive data?
 * How many unique data points do we process at each step?
 * How long does each step take?
 * What's the end-to-end latency of the whole thing?